The applicant must have certified that:

 - The inventor or, where there are joint inventors, each joint inventor, named on the application is reasonably trained on the basics of the USPTO’s patent application process.
 More information about patent application training resources is provided below.

-This program is open to non-continuing original utility nonprovisional applications that do not claim the benefit of the filing date of any prior-filed nonprovisional U.S. applications or international applications designating the United States under 35 U.S.C.
+This program was open to non-continuing original utility nonprovisional applications that do not claim the benefit of the filing date of any prior-filed nonprovisional U.S. applications or international applications designating the United States under 35 U.S.C.
 120, 121, 365(c), or 386(c).
 Note that claiming the benefit under 35 U.S.C.
 119(e) of one or more prior provisional applications will not affect eligibility for this pilot program.

-This program is not open to:
+This program was not open to:

 - Design or plant applications